Approximating the Stationary Probability of a Single State in a Markov chain: Exponential Decay of Return Times

-Lemmas \ref{lemma:error_bounds} to \ref{lemma:f_concentrate} show that $N^{(t)}$ is large enough such that we can treat the random variables as a close approximation of their expected values.
-Lemmas \ref{lemma:finite} and \ref{lemma:E_diff} ensure that despite truncating the random walk samples at length $\theta^{(t)}$, $\E_i[\hat{T}_i^{(t)}]$ is still reasonably close to $\E_i[T_i]$.
-The truncation produces a systematic bias such that $\hat{\pi}_i$ is larger than $\pi_i$ with high probability.
-Lemma \ref{lemma:E_diff} shows that this bias decreases exponentially as a function of $\theta^{(t)}$, relying on the result from Lemma \ref{lemma:finite}.
-Lemma \ref{lemma:finite} states that the tail of the distribution of return times to node $i$ decays exponentially.
-This underlies the analysis of both the estimation error and the computation cost, or the number of iterations until one of the termination conditions are satisfied.
+In this section, we discuss the error that arises due to truncating the random walks at threshold $\theta$.
+We show that the tail of the distribution of the return times to state $i$ decays exponentially as a function of the truncation parameter $\theta$.
+This is the key property which underlies the error and cost analysis of the algorithm.
 Intuitively, it means that the distribution over return times is concentrated around its mean, since it cannot have large probability at values far away from the mean.
-For finite state space Markov chains, this result is easy to show using the strong Markov property, as outlined by \citet{Aldous02}.
+For finite state space Markov chains, this result is easy to show using the strong Markov property, as outlined by \citet{Aldous02} Chapter 2 Section 4.3 .